 Add the achiote paste, orange juice and garlic to the blender and blend until smooth.
 Set aside.

 Add the skinless, bone-in chicken pieces to a large zip-lock bag and pour in the achiote marinade, which shouldn’t be hot because of the addition of the orange juice.
 Move the chicken pieces around to be sure they’re all well coated, remove the air from the bag and seal it.
 Then put this in another large zip-lock bag to ensure it doesn’t leak.
-Place in the refrigerator for 3 hours, flipping it over once or twice during that time.
+Place in the refrigerator for at least 3 hours and ideally overnight.

 Preheat the oven to 375°F and once the chicken is done marinating, add it, and all of the marinade to a large enough baking dish to hold the everything snugly.
 Sprinkle with salt and pepper.